Contemporary romance: Contemporary paranormal romance

-Baby love

-This subgenre includes pregnancy, babies or children.
-One obstacle to making plots in this sense is to adapt to an ongoing increase in women who independently raise their children without any partner.

-Nobody's Baby But Mine by Susan Elizabeth Phillips is an example of this subgenre.

 Medical romance

 Medical romance novels may generally be regarded as a subcategory of contemporary romance, as well as of medical fiction, but has their type of setting and characters, although they yet can be as multifarious as any other subgenre.
 The setting usually involves a medical workplace, often the emergency department, but also airborne medicine, family medicine and obstetrics and gynecology.

 Regarding characters, the central male protagonists (heroes) are almost always medical doctors, mostly emergency physicians, primary care physicians or surgeons, and sometimes obstetricians/neonatologists or pediatricians.
 The female protagonists (heroines) are mostly medical doctors but also often nurses, working in primary care, obstetrics/neonatology, training or residency programs, surgery, anesthesiology or emergency medicine.
 The doctors are almost always ingenious, the men usually tallish, husky and chiseled, while nurses are strong but caring.

 Patients bring a lot of potential for subplots.
 They mostly get completely recovered, regardless of the severity of their injury or disease.
-Almost no plot, however, includes a doctor-patient or nurse-patient relationship, since it is a code for professional healthcare workers to avoid intimate relationships with patients, as a part of a professional doctor-patient relationship.
+Romantic practitioner-patient relationships are rarely broached in many mainstream works due to an unbalanced power dynamic and the patient's own health concerns, but are more common in other works such as fanfiction.

 The plot often includes pregnancy and children.